 - Nothing!
 Your birthday suit offers easy access to your belly, allows you to comfortably position yourself in whatever way feels best for you, and is even waterproof for the birthing shower or tub.
 You may want to use a sheet to cover up for your postpartum picture, but during labor and delivery, you won’t find anything more comfortable than your skin suit.
 Besides, you’ll be in good company – Baby isn’t wearing anything, either!

 So what’s the best option when you’re choosing a labor and delivery outfit?
 Wear what makes you feel best, as long as you don’t mind getting it dirty.
 If you’re uncomfortable going nude, a labor and delivery gown could be the perfect choice for you.
 If you just want to be comfortable, go with an old t-shirt.
 Women who want to labor in the tub or shower (or who may have in-laws in the delivery room) can opt for a bikini to wear in labor.
 And if you’re one of those ladies who wants to look perfect, even during labor?
 A button-down dress could be right for you.

 Whatever you choose to wear in labor, you should be comfortable in both your outfit and your environment.
 At Baby+Company, we are dedicated to celebrating the joy of motherhood and birth by creating a safe, home-like environment for women to deliver their newest family members.
-If you want a birth experience that’s truly personalized for your peace of mind, visit one of our locations for a tour.
+If you want a birth experience that’s truly personalized for your peace of mind, contact us.
 We can’t wait to meet you.